Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 For our first test, we stained around 20 eggs in a gallon of cold-brew coffee for 7 days straight in an attempt to simulate what a few years of drinking the stuff might do to your teeth if you never stopped to brush them.
-Now we’re not saying that eggshells and teeth are going to show similar results from a single brushing – enamel has properties which are more complex than eggshells when it comes to how they stain – but it was still a good way to get a general barometer on how each brush approached the cleaning process and what they could get done in the same amount of time.
+Now we’re not saying that eggshells and teeth are going to show similar results from a single brushing – enamel has properties that are more complex than eggshells when it comes to how they stain – but it was still a good way to get a general barometer on how each brush approached the cleaning process and what they could get done in the same amount of time.

 After the eggs had been stained, we assigned one to each brush and gave them an equal shot at cleaning their respective egg.
 Each brush would run in a straight line back and forth across the egg for 30 seconds, the same amount of time you would normally take to brush a single quadrant of your mouth.
 We then photographed the eggs to show how much of the coffee had been brushed away in that half-minute, or how much was still left compared to the original staining pattern.

 Also, it should be mentioned that none of the eggs were hard-boiled because at the same time we were testing the cleaning power, we also wanted to make sure the brushes were sensitive enough not to break a raw egg (or not to scrape your enamel down to the bone).
 Electric toothbrushes have to walk a fine line between power and sensitivity to make sure they don’t scrub off the protective layers of your teeth while they’re busy with removing plaque.

 We put every toothbrush in contention for this list through a number of rigorous tests to ensure that they could deliver on the promises set out by their advertisements and were pleased to see that many not only hit the marks we set but even over-delivered in areas like battery life and ease of use.